 - Gain critical knowledge and understand the critical level of performance in your domain.
 In most sports, experts and ex-players almost unanimously agree to what is a tough ball or a tough shot to play.
 The judgment of whether a situation is very tough or it is something that the player should’ve delivered in is very unanimous among people who know the game well.
 Similarly, in regular lives too, almost all fields have a similar way of judgment.
 People who work in a field, experts, and colleagues have a similar knowledge where they all agree if the situation is challenging or not in order to rate a particular performance.
 We should always understand what is this critical level of performance and always ensure that the performance is minimum at that critical level consistently.

 - Deliver Results Consistently (Move Forward Consistently).
 Results matter a lot more than intention and circumstances.
-Intention matters but even with a strong technique and intention if a person cannot get results, it is difficult for things to continue.
+Intentions matter, but even with a strong technique and intention if a person cannot get results, it is difficult for things to continue.
 Intention and circumstances can be taken into consideration for a lack of performance, but not for a long time.
 Results are so important because results are the closest quantification to moving forward.
+Results are the closest proof to our commitment.
 When there are no results, there is no moving forward.
 The pressure of not moving forward will eventually catchup.

 - Hard-work is a given, understand your core-trait.
 All the above five successful sportsmen characters work very hard, but at the same time, they all are aware of their core-trait that builds their energy from inside.
 One should be aware of their own core-trait and work around it and build on it.